photoprism/photoprism-docs/docs/getting-started/config-files.md

-# Using YAML Configuration Files
+# Using YAML Config Files

 If you cannot configure your instance using [environment variables or CLI flags](config-options.md), for example because it was installed through an app store, an alternative is to use an `options.yml` file located in the *config* folder.